 8. Reduce Cholesterol levels

-It has the ability to lower LDL, or bad cholesterol, levels.
-This can assist to speed up your metabolism, promoting weight reduction, and protect you from a variety of cardiovascular problems.
+Sencha green tea has the ability to lower LDL, or bad cholesterol, levels.
+This can assist to speed up your metabolism, promote weight loss, and protect you from a variety of cardiovascular problems.

 9. Stimulates the brain’s ability to think

 It’s thought to be a brain booster.
-It contains antioxidants that activate neurological pathways and reduce oxidative stress in the brain, which leads to plaque deposition.
+Sencha green tea contains antioxidants that activate neurological pathways and reduce oxidative stress in the brain, which leads to plaque deposition.
 As you age older, this tea can help keep your mind bright and focused, lowering your chances of dementia and Alzheimer’s disease.

 10. Assist Skincare